BradleyEdelman/EdgeTrain/README.md

 ## Release Notes for v0.2.0
 This version introduces a **refined adaptive training strategy with a constant pruning ratio**.
 Key updates:

-- **Score Calculation**: This version now computes an **accuracy score** and a **memory score** based on resource usage and model performance
+- **Score Calculation**: This version now computes an **accuracy score** and a **memory score** based on resource usage and model performance.
-- **Parameter Prioritization**: Accuracy and memory scores are weighted according to default or user-defined priority weighting to idenfity a priority list for parameter adjustment.
-Now, only the top priority paramater is adjusted in each epoch.
+- **Parameter Prioritization**: Accuracy and memory scores are weighted according to default or user-defined priority weighting schemes to idenfity a priority order for parameter adjustment.
+Only the top priority paramater is adjusted in each epoch.
     - **Batch size priority** is weighted by memory usage.
     - **Learning rate priority** is inversely weighted by accuracy improvement (i.e. increases if accuracy stagnates).
 - **Fixed Pruning Ratio**: Pruning is constant and is stripped at the end.